-6. Try putting the database into the Open state manually after using the Data Protector GUI to recover and restore a Zero Downtime Backup or Standalone Backup session.
+6. Try putting the database into the Open state manually after using the Data Protector GUI to recover and restore a backup session.

-If you have used the Data Protector GUI to recover and restore a Zero Downtime Backup (ZDB) session or a standalone backup, and you see the following error message:
+If you have used the Data Protector GUI to recover and restore a backup session, and you see the following error message: